 6 pts 5 pts 4 pts 3 pts 2 pts 1 pts 1.
-Dress Students' appearance is exceptionally well Students' appearance is groomed and Students' appearance is mostly groomed Students' appearance is mostly groomed but Students' appearance is not well groomed and Students' appearance is not groomed and groomed and professional. professional. and professional. clothing is unprofessional. somewhat unprofessional. unprofessional.
-Dress Code for Senio r Projects Men Women Button up shirt , tie, slacks or khakis, di ress shoes Dre ess shirts, skirt/dress or slacks, dress shoes - )R Clothing appropriate fo or specific presentatior 1
+Dress Students' appearance is exceptionally well groomed and professional.
+Students' appearance is groomed and professional.
+Students' appearance is mostly groomed and professional.
+Students' appearance is mostly groomed but clothing is unprofessional.
+Students' appearance is not well groomed and somewhat unprofessional.
+Students' appearance is not groomed and unprofessional.
+Dress Code for Senio or Projects Men Women Button up Button up shirt, tie, slacks or khakis, dress shoes Dress shirts, skirt/dress or slacks, dress shoes

 6 pts 5 pts 4 pts 3 pts 2 pts 1 pts 2.
-Speech Techniques Student is professional and excels with: • Poise • Positive Attitude • Posture • Volume • Enunciation • Grammar • Eye Contact • Gestures • Not using slang Student demonstrates control with: • Poise • Positive Attitude • Posture • Volume • Enunciation • Grammar • Eye Contact • Gestures • Not using slang Student mostly demonstrates control with: • Poise • Positive Attitude • Posture • Volume • Enunciation • Grammar • Eye Contact • Gestures • Not using slang Student somewhat demonstrates control with : • Poise • Positive Attitude • Posture • Volume • Enunciation • Grammar • Eye Contact • Gestures • Not using slang Student needs more practice with: • Poise • Positive Attitude • Posture • Volume • Enunciation • Grammar • Eye Contact • Gestures • Not using slang Student struggles greatly with: • Poise • Positive Attitude • Posture • Volume • Enunciation • Grammar • Eye Contact • Gestures • Not using slang 6 pts 5 pts 4 pts 3 pts 2 pts 1 pts 3.
+Speech Techniques Student is professional and excels with: Poise Positive Attitude Posture Volume Enunciation Grammar Eye Contact Gestures Not using slang Student demonstrates control with: Poise Positive Attitude Posture Volume Enunciation Grammar Eye Contact Gestures Not using slang Student mostly demonstrates control with: Poise Positive Attitude Posture Volume Enunciation Grammar Eye Contact Gestures Not using slang Student somewhat demonstrates control with: Poise Positive Attitude Posture Volume Enunciation Grammar Eye Contact Gestures Not using slang Student needs more practice with: Poise Positive Attitude Posture Volume Enunciation Grammar Eye Contact Gestures Not using slang Student struggles greatly with: Poise Positive Attitude Posture Volume Enunciation Grammar Eye Contact Gestures Not using slang 6 pts 5 pts 4 pts 3 pts 2 pts 1 pts 3.
 Transitions Student excels with smooth and seamless transitions from topic to topic throughout their presentation.
 Student has smooth transitions from topic to topic throughout their presentation.
 Student transitions from topic to topic with little to no choppiness.
 Student's transitions are choppy and make the presentation a little difficult to follow.
 Student's transitions are very choppy and make the presentation difficult to follow.
 Student is not using transitions and presentation is awkward and cannot be followed.
 6 pts 5 pts 4 pts 3 pts 2 pts 1 pts 4.
 Audio/Visual Aids Student uses appropriate and professional audio/visuals aids that add value to and enhance the overall presentation.
 Student uses appropriate audio/visual aids that add value to the overall presentation.
 Student has a few audio/visual aids that add value to the presentation.
 Student has audio/visuals aids but they do not add value to the presentation.
 Student has little to no audio/visual aids and they do not add value to the presentation.
 Student does not include any audio/visual aids in their presentation.